Our task

 Since the 1970s SKB has been developing a method to enable the handling and management of spent nuclear fuel safely for long periods of time.
 We have undertaken research and development and have conducted studies and investigations.
 A number of technical breakthroughs have been achieved during this time.
 The method we have selected means that the fuel is placed in copper canisters surrounded by bentonite clay about 500 metres underground in Swedish bedrock.

-In 2011 SKB applied to the Radiation Safety Authority and the Land and Environment Court for permits to build the Spent Fuel Repository at Forsmark.
+In March 2011, SKB applied to the Swedish Radiation Safety Authority and the Land and Environment Court for permission to build the Spent Fuel Repository in Forsmark and an encapsulation plant in Oskarshamn.
+After both Oskarshamn and Östhammar municipalities approved the facilities—in 2018 and 2020 respectively—the Swedish government granted permission in January 2022.

 About SKB